Booking and registration

 CIMA and ACCA

-Classroom course students who attend all sessions of a classroom tuition, integrated or revision course and sit the exam in the same sitting but fail it, may attend the next equivalent classroom course for the same paper free of charge.
+Classroom course (including those that are currently running remotely due to Covid) students who attend all sessions of a classroom tuition, integrated or revision course and sit the exam in the same sitting but fail it, may attend the next equivalent classroom course for the same paper free of charge.
 Any new materials required will be charged to the student at cost. iCount cannot guarantee a student’s choice of weekday or weekend courses in respect of Pass Assurance.

-Classroom course students who attend all sessions of a classroom tuition and revision course and sit the exam in the same sitting but fail it, may attend the next equivalent classroom course for the same paper free of charge.
+Classroom course students who attend all sessions of a classroom tuition (including those that are currently running remotely due to Covid) and revision course (including those that are currently running remotely due to Covid) and sit the exam in the same sitting but fail it, may attend the next equivalent classroom course for the same paper free of charge.
 Any new materials required will be charged to the student at cost.

 Classroom course students who attend all sessions of a course and sit the exam in the same sitting but fail it, may attend the next equivalent classroom course for the same paper free of charge.
 Any new materials required will be charged to the student at cost.
 A six month extension to the online resources will be charged at £50.